TeselaGen/api-client/README.md

 ### Linux/MacOS

-1. After clone/download, go to `docker_environment` and run the build script with `sh build.sh`
+1. After clone/download, run the build script with `sh build.sh`

 1. Run the container with `sh run.sh`